When you feel unreachable, we are here. Reach out.

 Our recovery coaches are individuals with lived experience, who provide support and resource connection to assist you in your recovery journey.

 As a child I enjoyed stories of brave knights slaying dragons.
 Today I enjoy helping warriors learn to fight for their lives and the lives of their family members.
 I really feel honored to meet folks on the street who are happy to tell me about their new life.
-Outside of work, I enjoy weightlifting, running and hiking a long trail in the woods.

 I understand through a wide range of lived experiences, that recovery is a multidimensional journey of action, discoveries, and maintenance and not a destination.
 I am passionate about walking alongside others at any stage of the journey, removing barriers, and sharing the many resources and gifts I’ve discovered through various pathways.
-Together we can be the voice of recovery and build the recovery community.

 Operations